 2. Meghna (Dil Se..)

 Mani Ratnam, people.
 The man who will even make logs of wood fall in great love.
 He hires two of the decade’s finest dramatic actors in a star-crossed tale Dil Se… Manisha Koirala’s Meghna is a wounded soul.
 She seeks revenge for the ones who wronged her and her family.
 In the course of her hard journey, Meghna stumbles upon the talkative All India Radio jockey, Amar (Shah Rukh Khan).
 He is an army child and she is an Assamese militant.
 Their callings are meant to be different.
 Their destinies, nevertheless, had different plans and they fall madly in love.
 Their story follows seven stages of love and had to end on a tragic note.

 Rewatch Dil Se… You would tell yourself how Meghna and Amar should have been literary characters.

 1. Simran (Dilwale Dulhania Le Jayenge)

 Agree or not, Simran was the sanest person in this melodrama that is considered legendary today.
 She was rooted in beliefs and values imparted by her middle-class parents who themselves were tuned into a patriarchal way of life.
 Although there was not much Simran could have done on her own, she attempts and succeeds wherever she could.
-She keeps the sacred fast of karwa chauth for Raj and he reciprocates doing the same for her.
+She keeps the sacred fast of karwa chauth for Raj and he reciprocates by doing the same for her.
 Equality much?
-To compensate everything else, we have Shah Rukh Khan, Kajol amidst picture postcard-like mustard fields in Punjab.
-With all those evergreen melodies in background, do we need any more feels to root for this couple?
+To compensate for everything else, we have Shah Rukh Khan, Kajol amidst picture postcard-like mustard fields in Punjab.
+With all those evergreen melodies in the background, do we need any more feels to root for this couple?